If you’re looking for a quick, easy appetizer to make for your next party or games night, then you can’t go wrong making a batch of Caper Snacks.

 Way back when my husband Dave and I were posted to CFB Borden, we had a regular games night with another couple every few weeks.
 At the time, our children were too young to be left without a babysitter.
 Their children were older so they came to our house to play cards and/or board games.

-We took turns providing the snacks for the evening and one night they arrived with these Caper Snacks in addition to the regular chips and dip and cut up veggies.
+Each couple took turns providing the snacks for the evening.
+On one of the nights that was the other couple’s turn, they arrived with Caper Snacks in addition to the regular chips, dip and cut up veggies.

-6 English muffins cut in half
+- 6 English muffins cut in half

-2 tbsp capers, chopped
+- 2 tbsp capers, chopped

-5 or 6 green onions, chopped
+- 5 or 6 green onions, chopped

-1.5 c grated sharp cheddar cheese
+- 1.5 c grated sharp cheddar cheese, firmly packed

-1 c mayo (we prefer Miracle Whip)
+- 1 c mayo (we prefer Miracle Whip)

 If necessary, cover with foil for the last 10 minutes to prevent the tops from browning too much.

 Remove from the oven.